mconigliaro/mcddns/README.md

 ## Features

-- Extensibility via plugins
+- Infinite extensibility via plugins
-- Plugin result validation
+- Automatic address plugin result validation
-- Plugin redundancy (i.e. if the primary fails, use a backup)
+- Plugin redundancy with optional retry and Fibonacci backoff
+- Detailed logging
+- Dry-run mode

 ### To Do

 - Refactor plugin module and tests
 - Add test for address plugin redundancy
-  - Better logging?
-  - Log attempt/retries?
 - Add `is_hostname_private`/`is_hostname_global` and tests
 - Add tests for built-in plugins
 - How to determine default plugins?